EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_02/Lecture_2.4.md

 - Maximum capacity limit
 - Maximum capacity growth
 - Lifetime of the technology
-- Utilization factor
+- Utilisation factor
 - Interest rate

-Technologies, and their parameters are defined in a specific file called the Technodata file.
+Technologies, and their parameters, are defined in a specific file called the Technodata file.

 ## Sectors

-Sectors typically group areas of economic activity together, such as the residential sector, which might include all energy conusming activies of households.
+Sectors typically group areas of economic activity together, such as the residential sector, which might include all energy consuming activities of households.
 Possible examples of sectors are:

 - Gas sector
 - Power sector